Auto Insurance in Buffalo, NY

 Most insurance companies can’t seem to decide what to charge male and female drivers.
 The vast majority of companies have stopped charging different rates based on gender altogether.
 However, those who still do rarely charge more than a 2-4% difference.

+Commute times for motorists in Buffalo usually last between 17-24 full minutes, give or take about 5 minutes each trip.
+Around 65% of drivers will choose to take their own vehicle alone, while 2-8% will likely carpool.
+10% typically take the bus.
 Did you know that insuring a business vehicle will up your premiums by over 10% each month?
 So try to avoid it if you can.
 Otherwise, your driving habits – such as yearly mileage, reasons for driving, etc. – will rarely fluctuate more than 3-5%, no matter how you change your behavior.

 29% of residents in Syracuse have achieved their high school diploma or a similar equivalent.
 Meanwhile, 24% have yet to complete all four years of high school.
 And speaking of education, there’s something all Syracuse motorists should know: the further you take your education, the more money you can save on your auto insurance policy!
 It’s even better than what you might get for having a prestigious job, or a high salary.

 Nearly 50 different educational institutions service the Syracuse area, educating over 215,000 students each year.
 Syracuse University offers bachelors and graduate degrees from 13 different colleges, and LeMoyne College is a private university affiliated with the Catholic Church.
 SUNY also operates a medical school in Syracuse.

 For those who would prefer to spend less time in school, there is the Onondaga Community College, or Cayuga Community College.
 Ascertaining your own personal financial risk can be very challenging or inconceivable for the common insurance shopper.
-Insurance providers have got an advantage over shoppers due to their research and experiential expertise.
+Insurers have got an advantage over shoppers due to their research and experiential expertise.
 Discover the things that insurance providers don’t really want anyone to learn.

-*We calculated our average rate based on the following metrics: a married, 34 year old male with good credit, a 12-month history of maintaining auto insurance, a clean driving record, who owns his own home.
+We calculated our average rate based on the following metrics: a married, 34-year-old male with good credit, a 12-month history of maintaining auto insurance, a clean driving record, who owns his own home.
 Miles driven annually were based on the national average.
 The average rate was also calculated based on a financed 2015 Honda Accord with a pre-installed anti-theft device.